MobilityData/gbfs/gbfs.md

 * Non-negative Float - A 32-bit floating point number greater than or equal to 0.
 * Non-negative Integer - An integer greater than or equal to 0.
+* Object - A JSON element consisting of key-value pairs (fields).
 * Phone Number *as of v3.0-RC* - Phone number in [E.164](https://www.itu.int/rec/T-REC-E.164-201011-I/en) format.
 The phone number MUST start with a "+".
 The characters following the "+" MUST be integers and MUST NOT contain any hyphens, spaces or parentheses.
 * String - Can only contain text.
 Strings MUST NOT contain any formatting codes (including HTML) other than newlines.
 * Time - Service time in the HH:MM:SS format for the time zone indicated in `system_information.json` (00:00:00 - 47:59:59).
 Time can stretch up to one additional day in the future to accommodate situations where, for example, a system was open from 11:30pm - 11pm the next day (23:30:00-47:00:00).